corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 #
 #### LoRa transmission
 **LoRa (Long Range)** is a wireless communication technology designed for **long-range**, **low-power** Internet of Things (IoT) applications.
 It operates in the sub-GHz bands (e.g., 868 MHz in Europe, 915 MHz in North America).
-This technique allows data to be transmitted over distances of several kilometers (up to 15 km in rural areas) while consuming **minimal power**.
+This technology allows for data to be transmitted over distances of several kilometers (up to 15 km in rural areas) while consuming **minimal power**.
 LoRa reduce the power consumption through a series of mechanisms:

 - **Duty Cycle**: LoRaWAN adheres to regional regulations (e.g., 1% duty cycle in the EU).
 Devices transmit briefly and then sleep, minimizing active time.
 In this case LoRa **Class A** is used, this kind of operational class is the most energy efficent.
 - **Adaptive Data Rate (ADR)**: Dynamically adjusts spreading factor (SF) and transmission power based on network conditions.
 - **Minimal Payload Size**: The size of payload is very limited (~200 bytes), reducing transmission time and energy.

-While being in deep sleep the ESP32 will only consume ~10 µA, giveing energy only to **RTC & RTC Peripherals** and **ULP Coprocessor**.
-Having setted the Duty Cycle to 15 seconds, the device transmits a small payload over LoRa containing the computed average (a 4-byte float) every 15 sconds.
+While being in deep sleep the ESP32 will only consume ~10 µA, giving energy only to **RTC & RTC Peripherals** and **ULP Coprocessor**.
+Having setted the Duty Cycle to 15 seconds, the device transmits a small payload over LoRa containing the computed average (a 4-byte float) every 15 seconds.
 According to the LoRaWAN Regional Parameters for the EU868 band and using DR3 the estimate time-on-air is ~164.9 ms (calculated with [TTN LoRaWAN airtime calculator](https://www.thethingsnetwork.org/airtime-calculator/).

 A qualitative drawing of one trasmission attempt: